 The Company's Board of Directors consists of Kirk Reed, Bruno Fruscalzo, Christopher Paterson, and Jelena Bugarin.
-Currently, Kirk Reed acts as President and Chief Executive Officer and Bruno Fruscalzo acts as Chief Financial Officer and Secretary of the Company.
+Currently, Kirk Reed acts as President and Chief Executive Officer and Bruno Fruscalzo acts as Chief Financial Officer of the Company.
+Jelena Bugarin acts as Secretary of the Company.